Ashish-Sharma1407/CANTILEVER/README.md

 # Task 1:
 # 🎯 Number Guessing Game in C++

+📋 Project Overview
-This is a simple console-based number guessing game built using C++.
-It generates a random number between 0 and 99 and lets the user guess it.
-After every guess, it gives a hint (too high / too low) and records the total number of attempts taken.
+This project implements a console-based two-digit number guessing game in C++.
+The game generates a random number between 01-99 (including single digits with leading zeros), and the player must guess it within a limited number of attempts.
+The project includes both traditional and modern C++ implementations.

-## 📄 Features
+🎯 Features
+Core Gameplay
-- Random number generation
+1. Random two-digit number generation (01-99 range)
-- Interactive hints (too low / too high)
-- Keeps track of number of attempts
-- Uses file handling to store results in `numberGuessingGame.txt`

-## 🛠️ How It Works
-- The program uses `rand()` seeded by the current time to generate a number
-- The user is prompted to guess until they get the correct number
+2. 7 attempts to guess the correct number
-- Upon correct guess, result is stored in a file for future record

-## 🧪 Sample Output
-Welcome to the Number Guessing Game!

-I have selected a number between 0 to 99.
-Try to guess it!
-Enter your number:
-50
-Too low!
-Try again
-Enter your number:
-75
-Too high!
-Try again
-Enter your number:
-62
-🎉 Congratulations!
-You guessed the number in 3 attempts.
+3. Directional hints (higher/lower) after each guess
+4. Score system with point deduction for wrong guesses
+5. Input validation and error handling
+6. Multiple rounds support
+7. Game statistics tracking
+8. NEW: Leading zero display for single digits (01, 02, 03...)

+Enhanced Features
+1. Proximity hints (very close, warm, cold)
+2. Time tracking for each game
+3. Performance rating system
+4. Enhanced visual feedback with emojis
+5. Exception handling

 # Task 2: